 The 10 Best CO2 Tire Inflators

 This wiki has been updated 32 times since it was first published in March of 2016.
 You’re hot, muddy, exhausted, and — oh, joy — now you’ve got a puncture.
 Save the pumping for the gym and make sure you’ve got a CO2 tire inflator in your bag or flat kit.
 These handy little gadgets use pressurized carbon dioxide gas to rapidly air up your tire, so you’ll be back on the road in no time.
 Our selections for this category include a range of styles, and most are fairly affordable.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes